AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

       \begintext

-the name of which, let's call it "convrt.tm", can be then provided as a sole argument of the spiceypy.furnsh routine:
+the name of which, let's call it "convrt.tm", can be then provided as a sole argument of the :py:meth:`spiceypy.furnsh` routine:

 ::